google-research/google-research/mbpp/README.md

 `You are an expert Python programmer, and here is your task: {prompt} Your code should pass these tests:\n\n{tests}\n[BEGIN]\n{code}\n[DONE]`

 where the [BEGIN] and [DONE] tokens were used to delimit the model solution.

+For the edited subset, the test/train/validation/prompting subsets were inherited from the above groupings.